savicsorg/rhies_Mediators/omrsToNidaMediator/README.md

 3. push your modifications to bitbucket

+4. Before building the image, delete the **node_modules** folder

-4. Build the docker image by running the command  **docker build -t  savicsorg/omrstonida:latest .**  while in the docker folder, the **latest** flag is the version number
+5. Build the docker image by running the command  **docker build -t  savicsorg/omrstonida:latest .**  while in the docker folder, the **latest** flag is the version number

-5. Push your image to the docker hub by running the command **docker push savicsorg/omrstonida:latest** ,the **latest** flag is the version number
+6. Push your image to the docker hub by running the command **docker push savicsorg/omrstonida:latest** ,the **latest** flag is the version number